 Take off the protection cap and remove fuse 1.

 A faulty fuse has a burned-out fuse wire A.

-- Only use fuses with the required ampere value. - Do not bypass or repair fuses. - Use spare fuses with the correct rating only.
+- Only use fuses with the required ampere value. - Do not bypass or repair fuses. - Insert the spare fuse with the correct rating.